 The people of Olama Village share a religious tradition, which includes the tenet that no eggs be consumed that have been locally produced.
 If the people are to maintain their religious traditions, then they may not prepare dishes for the upcoming festival using locally produced eggs.

-Which of the following, if true, most undermines the conclusion stated in the passage to the left?
+Which of the following, if true, most undermines the conclusion stated in the passage above?